BytingBitz/pyscrapify/readme.md

 Roadmap to v1.2

-* Explore making pyscrapify a package
+* Explore making pyscrapify a pip package

 ***
 # License: